onchain-id/documentation/docs/developers/contracts/gateway.md

 > To deploy an identity using the wallet a the salt, use the `deployIdentityForWallet(address identityOwner)` method.

+> To deploy an identity using a custom salt and a specific list of management keys (other that the identity owner
+> address), use the `function deployIdentityWithSaltAndManagementKeys(address identityOwner, string memory salt,
+> bytes32[] calldata managementKeys, uint256 signatureExpiry, bytes calldata signature)` method.
+> **Note that the `identityOwner` address won't be added as a management key, only the keys specified in the
+> `managementKeys` array will.**

 ## Specifications

 ### Approval signature message content